PyPNMApps/PyPNM-CMTS/docs/definition/index.md

 ### Coordination State Directory
 The filesystem directory used for shared coordination state (leader-election records, leases, and worker result persistence).
 Default:
 `.data/coordination`.

+### Discovery (CMTS Inventory)
+The process of querying a CMTS via SNMP to determine the current service group inventory and the registered cable modems per service group.

+### Inventory Discovery
+The typed result of a CMTS discovery operation, including the discovered service group identifiers and the per-SG list of registered cable modems.

 ### Leader ID
 A stable identifier used in leader election to represent the current leader candidate.
 In the current design, this is derived from `owner_id`.